 What exactly is trauma-informed yoga and how does it work?

 Trauma-informed yoga is a therapeutic approach that recognises how trauma impacts the nervous system and creates a framework for healing-centred movement.
-This practice operates on five essential principles that create a foundation for safe healing:
+This practice is built on five core principles that form the foundation for safe, empowering recovery: safety, trustworthiness, choice, collaboration, and empowerment.
+Each principle directly addresses the ways traumatic experiences disrupt bodily autonomy and nervous system regulation.

 - Safety – Creating physically and emotionally secure environments where participants feel protected from harm or re-traumatisation